boggs2louky/EAP/README.md

 Economic Analysis Project - National (USA) Unemployment Rate, Labor Force Participation Rate, and Not In Labor Force Rate for the years 01-01-1976 - 08-01-2022.
 Additionally, both Nominal and Real GDP were calculated to show the variation between the two.
 Okun's law is discussed but no calculations were performed to assess the "law" within the project notebook.

 Project Intent - The project looks at national Unemployment Rate, Labor Force Participation Rate, and Not In Labor Force Rate for the years 01-01-1976 - 08-01-2022 on a quarterly basis.
 The view of these rates for the selected time period allow for insight/s into cyclical/periodic occurences where unemployment, labor force participation, and persons not in the labor force vary due to other macroeconomic variables not used in this project as well as demographic factors (population age cohorts) for the time period.
 Above all, it is important to remember that almost all economic data is lagging time indicator and should be viewed as a snapshot in time which is used to adjust current economic trends (regadless of scale).
 Unemployment is currently at lows approximately equal to pre-covid.
 Future consideration should be given to personal wages, personal credit and savings, and corporate credit and earnings providing insight into which (personal earnings vs. corporate earnings) have a greater impact upon inflation in a national economy.
+Additionally, population pyramids were provided to show the impact that population (in time) has upon calculations for all three rates.

 Instructions for loading project.
 Tested on Windows 10 22h2 VM with the following installed (in order installed):